Linear and nonlinear parabolic forward-backward problems: Introduction

-in which we have omitted the domain $\Om$.
-By \cref{p:z0-l2-h23}, $Z^0 \hookrightarrow Q^0$.
-This is the natural space for strong solutions to our equations.
-The space $\qone$ corresponds to the situation where $\p_x u$ is itself a strong solution to a similar equation, so $\p_x u \in Q^0$, which yields the $H^{5/3}_x(L^2_y)$ estimate.
-The $L^2_x(H^5_y)$ estimate comes from a sort of ``hidden regularity'' result (see e.g.\ \cref{sec:shear-h5}).

-\begin{rmk} If $u$ is a solution to $z\p_x u-\p_{zz}u=0$ say on the whole plane $\R^2$, then the rescaled functions $u_\lambda(x,z) := u(\lambda^3 x, \lambda z)$ are also solutions.
-This is also consistent with the shape of the singular profiles $\busing^i$ from \cref{thm:decomp-linear}, and leads to the rule of thumb ``one derivative in $x$ equals three derivatives in $z$'' (which is different from the usual parabolic scaling, because of the cancellation on the line $z=0$).
-The definitions of the spaces $\qnot$ and $\qone$ are guided by this elementary remark. \end{rmk}
+Indeed, if $u$ is a solution to $z\p_x u-\p_{zz}u=0$ say on the whole plane $\R^2$, then the rescaled functions $u_\lambda(x,z) := u(\lambda^3 x, \lambda z)$ are also solutions.
+This is also consistent with the shape of the singular profiles $\busing^i$ from \cref{thm:shear-decomp}, and leads to the rule of thumb ``one derivative in $x$ equals three derivatives in $z$'' (which is different from the usual parabolic scaling, because of the cancellation on the line $z=0$).

-A key argument of our work is that we will prove the Lipschitz-stability of the orthogonality conditions and the convergence of the nonlinear scheme within the following interpolation space: \nomenclature[FQ2]{$\qhalf$}{Intermediate solution space $L^2_x(H^{7/2}_y) \cap H^{7/6}_x(L^2_y)$}